Pradipjadav05/alert_dailogs/README.md

-# alert_dailogs
+# alert_dialogs

 A flutter widgets for different different dialogs.
 ## Features

  - show Alert Dialog with icons and button
  - show warning dialog with icons and button
- - show confirmation dialog with icons and button also conformation calback function.
+ - show confirmation dialog with icons and button also conformation callback function.

 ## Getting started

-To use this package, add alert_dailogs as a dependency in your pubspec.yaml file.
+To use this package, add alert_dialogs as a dependency in your pubspec.yaml file.

 ## Usage